 How a Garbage Disposal Works

-A garbage disposal is an electrically powered device installed under a kitchen sink to assist in the disposal of food waste.
+A garbage disposal is an electrically powered device installed under a kitchen sink to help in the disposal of food waste.
 A garbage disposal is designed to shred and grind food scraps into smaller pieces, allowing them to pass through the plumbing system easily.

 The basic components of garbage disposals include a motor, a grinding chamber, an impeller or grinding ring, and a hopper or inlet for introducing food waste.
 When you turn on the garbage disposal, the motor activates and spins the impeller or grinding ring at a high speed.